 Samuel B. Passmore

 Sam Passmore directs the Foundation’s Environment Program.
 He supervises all environmental grantmaking and oversees the team’s work on program development and evaluation.
-He also shares responsibility for the Foundation’s freshwater grant portfolio, which focuses on the Great Lakes basin and portions of the southeastern United States, and is the lead staff person for the domestic aspects of the Foundation’s climate change grantmaking.
 Prior to joining Mott in November 2001, Passmore was the land use program director of the Coastal Conservation League in South Carolina.
 He has worked for a number of other environmental organizations in a staff or consulting capacity, including: Save The Bay; Environment Liaison Centre International; Trust for Public Land; Humane Society of the United States; and Environmental Protection Agency, Region III.
-Passmore has a bachelor’s degree in English and Environmental Studies from Oberlin College and a master’s degree in Public Affairs from Princeton University’s Woodrow Wilson School.
+Passmore has a bachelor’s degree in English and environmental studies from Oberlin College and a master’s degree in public affairs from Princeton University’s Woodrow Wilson School.
 While Passmore describes himself as “pretty outdoorsy,” he credits two books for setting him off on his career path: “Soft Energy Paths” by Amory Lovins and “The Unsettling of America” by Wendell Berry.